 dealer, however, are covered under the Australian law."

-However, as lemon caravan owner Colin O'Neil says, "The consumer laws in
+However, as lemon caravan owner Colin O'Neill says, "The consumer laws in

 Tracy Leigh says that despite the best efforts of many lemon caravan owners, few are satisfied with their experiences with the current consumer laws.

 "Consumers are being ripped off on a daily basis and regulators such as the

 ACCC and consumer affairs will do nothing to enforce the Australian

 Consumer Law.
 This leaves consumers having to go to court, at a severe

 Erin Turner, CHOICE director of campaigns and communications, says there's plenty of

 work to be done when it comes to making our consumer laws work better for

 caravan owners with a problem.
 "When something goes wrong with a product,

 consumers should have confidence that they'll get a fair fix.
 This clearly